anu-gtb/campusPlacement/README.md

 -----

-`backend.py` -> loading scaler, trained model and preprocessing functions to be applied on the new data
+`backend.py` -> loading scaler, trained model and preprocessing functions to be applied on the new data and prediction

 -----